gzhaowater/RADI/README.md

 Note: This GEE code is used to generate the time series of each variable.
       Normalization step needs to implemented offline (e.g., using SciPy) (https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.norm.html)

+If offline calculation is desired, please download the GRSAD data directly from https://doi.org/10.18738/T8/DF80WG